-The net contribution to earmarked reserves within the accounts is £1.1m (see Note 20 for details).
-The movement includes the net reduction of schools' deficit balances and the budgeted and planned use of reserves for purposes such as funding the Capital Plan, the new Corporate Plan and budget reductions in future years.
+The net utilisation of earmarked reserves within the accounts is £1.6m (see Note 20 for details).
+The movement includes the net increase of schools' deficit balances and the budgeted and planned use of reserves for purposes such as funding the Capital Plan, the new Corporate Plan and budget reductions in future years.